melezhik/outthentic-dsl/README.md

 Obligatory parameter is:

-* path to file with dsl code
+* a path to file with dsl code

 ### results